katrinleinweber/Git-for-bio-scientists/README.md

 ![](images/file-changes-in-GitHub.png)

-### Summary of Git's properties
+### Version control with Git

 #### Technical

 > - works best for line- or paragraph-based files
 > - built for source code, but also useful for texts and simple images
 > - less useful for complex or large file types
-> - not a backup substitute
+> - not a substitute for full backups

 #### Cultural

 > - helps build self-explanatory & verifiable project documentation (for your future self, colleagues, students, reviewers...)
 > - enables less painful collaboration on same set of files
 > - conflicts only if same lines in same file get changed
-> - not really a syncing substitute, except for text files
+> - for text files: better than syncing tools

 ### Basic Git vocabulary: repository/repo